 The Suffolk Experience is a customized campus visit program for applicants and admitted students.
 Observe a class.
 Meet a professor or student.
 Sign up now.

 Call or e-mail anytime, for any reason.
 Key phone numbers:

 Financial Aid, 617-573-8147

 Suffolk Law Fast FactsLearn more about the student body and faculty.

 Discount Subway, Bus Passes

 Suffolk Law School is located at the hub of Boston's public transit system.
 To encourage use of public transportation, Suffolk University provides discounted transit passes.
-To sign up, fill out the MBTA pass order form and return it to the Law School Budget Office, 120 Tremont St., Boston MA 02108.
-NOTE: The deadline to sign up for fall 2014 passes is July 29, 2014.
+Stay tuned for applications for the Fall 2015 passes in May/June 2015.
+The deadline to sign up for fall passes will be in July 2015.

 Official Transcript Needed

-Please arrange for your undergraduate institution to send us a copy of your official, final undergraduate transcript, which notes the degree received and the date it was awarded.
-Sorry, but the transcripts mailed to the Law School Data Assembly Service do not meet this American Bar Association requirement.
-Please mail to Law Admissions Office, 120 Tremont St., Boston, MA 02108.
+Please arrange for your undergraduate and graduate institutions to send us a copy of your official, final undergraduate transcript, which notes the degree received and the date it was awarded.
+Mail to Law Admissions Office, 120 Tremont St., Boston, MA 02108.